 Finding: Not Applicable.
-No new waste discharges or new stormwater flow will occur with this development.
+No new wastewater or storm water flows will discharge to the Clackamas River Watershed with this development.

 13.12.090 Approval criteria for engineered drainage plans and drainage report.

 An engineered drainage plan and/or drainage report shall be approved only upon making the following findings: